 You might describe me as a “Technology Storm Chaser.”
 I’ve been in the technology world for a long time, and I’ve worked on a ton of cool technologies, including high-performance computing and 3D graphics when it took off in the 90s.
 I was there when application performance management exploded in the 2000s.
 And most recently, I went deep in cloud computing in the 2010s and then DevOps/CI/CD.
-Today, I’m chasing the latest IT trend: rapid application development with low-code application platforms.
+Today, I’m chasing the one of the hottest cloud trends in 2017: rapid application development with low-code application platforms.

 The trend that I’ve seen over the last few years is the ever-growing use of automation to improve IT processes, solve IT problems and accelerate the delivery of IT services.